-7.M Product Rejection Process
+7.Q Product Rejection Process

 - 1. The operation must establish procedures to reject all products that do not meet established product specifications. - 2.
 Workers must have documented training in the selection/rejection process. - 3.
-Rejected product must be labeled and quarantined in a secure location until released. - a.
+Rejected product must be labeled and guarantined in a secure location until released. - a.
 Rejected product can be either reworked or disposed. - b.
 Reworked product must be tracked, retested and must meet product specifications before release. - c.
 Workers must render cannabis waste unusable and record the waste amount in harvest/inventory records. - 4.
 All rejected, quarantined product should be dispositioned within 30 days.

-(see 24.E Cannabis Waste Disposal)
+(see 21.D Cannabis Waste Disposal)

-7.N Quarantined Products and Materials
+7.R Quarantined Products and Materials

-- All products or materials that are suspended or removed from the production process for any reason must be placed in a controlled storage area (see 19.C Quarantined Material Segregation), physically separated from other products and materials, and be marked adequately with signage or a coding system to ensure segregation of product. - 2.
+- All products or materials that are suspended or removed from the production process for any reason must be placed in a controlled storage area (see 15.C Quarantined Material Segregation), physically separated from other products and materials, and be marked adequately with signage or a coding system to ensure segregation of product. - 2.
 Quarantined products and materials shall be identified by batch, lot or production code and tracked in production records. - 3.
-Logs of quarantined finished goods, work-in-process or raw materials must identify the reason for the quarantine, the worker responsible for disposition, the quarantine date and required resolution date. - 4.
+Logs of quarantined finished goods, work-in-process or raw materials must identify the reason for the quarantine, the person responsible for disposition, the quarantine date and required resolution date. - 4.
 An authorized quality control worker must review each quarantined product or material, provide documented disposition instructions and ensure the products or materials are dispositioned accordingly. - 5.
 Quarantined material can be released to inventory, work-in-process or finished goods, or be rejected. - 6.
-Rejected material must include disposition instructions that identify the product for "rework" or "disposal" and provide the appropriate routing and tracking instructions. - 7.
-Products or material rejected at incoming inspection must include documented disposition instructions and corrective actions, including actions by suppliers.
+Rejected material must include disposition instructions that identify the product for "rework" or "disposal" and provide the appropriate routing and tracking instructions.

-7.0 Corrective Action Plans
+7. Products or material rejected at incoming inspection must include documented disposition instructions and corrective actions, including actions by suppliers.

-1. Workers must document product and process failures in production records.
+7.S Corrective Action Reports

-- 2. Failure documentation must include a detailed description of the situation (date, time, critical control points, issue, people involved), corrective actions taken and preventative actions implemented. - 3.
-Records must identify specific effects to the product, how the product was dispositioned and how the worker returned the process to conformance.
+- 1. Workers must document product and process failures in production records using a Corrective Action Report or other authorized HACCP form. - 2.
+Failure documentation must include a detailed description of the situation (date, time, issue, people involved), corrective actions taken and preventative actions implemented. - 3.
+Records must identify specific effects to the product, how the product was dispositioned and how the worker returned the process to conformance with critical control limits.